COBISS Platform – Co-operative Online Bibliographic System and Services

-- statistics (for the needs of loan, interlibrary loan, acquisition, holdings, etc.);
+- statistics (for loan, interlibrary loan and acquisition, for holdings, etc.);

 - documents (order in acquisition or for an interlibrary loan, invoice, delivery note, various types of notifications and claims, lending form, checking to coordinate acquisitions, etc.;

-- internal documents/lists (accession book, list of de-accessioned material, internal order, routing list for serials, list of members with material on loan, inventory reports, etc.);
+- internal documents and lists (accession book, list of de-accessioned material, list of call numbers, internal order, routing list for serials, list of members with material on loan, inventory reports, etc.);

-- labels (for material, member library cards, with partners’ addresses, etc.);
+- labels (for material, member library cards, with partners’ addresses).

 The COBISS3/Application Administration is a software module which allows libraries:

-- Maintenance of data on home libraries and partners;
+- maintenance of data on home libraries and partner,

-Z39.50 server allows users to access bibliographic databases in the COBISS system based on a specific agreement with the national Library Information Service (for accessing the COBIB shared database) or with the individual library (for accessing its local database).
+Z39.50 server, SRW/SRU server allows users to access bibliographic databases in the COBISS system based on a specific agreement with the national COBISS centre (for accessing the COBIB shared database) or with the individual library (for accessing its local database).

 Rights of the participating institutions are governed by international conventions and directives issued by the European Union, by the Copyright Act and related rights acts, by the Industrial Property Act, by the Competition Act and by mutual agreements.

-In accordance with the above, the National Library Information Service has the copyright on the COBIB shared bibliographic database as a whole, as a compilation of data, but at the same time does not claim the copyright on any of the records in this database.
+In accordance with the above, the national COBISS centre has the copyright on the COBIB shared bibliographic database as a whole, as a compilation of data, but at the same time does not claim the copyright on any of the records in this database.
 The data on the record creator and the institution contributing such record is permanently stored in the COBIB shared bibliographic database.

-Participants and/or users of the individual COBISS system are not permitted without the prior written consent by the National Library Information Service to download machine-readable records from the COBISS system to other databases and automation systems of library local functions, or use them for selling purposes.
+Participants and/or users of the individual COBISS system are not permitted without the prior written consent by the national COBISS centre to download machine-readable records from the COBISS system to other databases and automation systems of library local functions, or use them for selling purposes.
 Participants are free to use their records, created by themselves, without limitations only for purposes that do not jeopardise the integrity and conception of the development of the individual COBISS system.
-Records, taken from COBIB and downloaded to other databases and systems must must bear the record creator’s user name and the COBISS symbol attached to them, which means that they are COBIB-derived records.
+Records, taken from COBIB and downloaded to other databases and systems must bear the record creator’s user name and the COBISS symbol attached to them, which means that they are COBIB-derived records.

-When using other databases, offered by the National Library Information Service under special agreements with their producers/providers, the restrictions from these agreements must prevail.
+When using other databases, offered by the national COBISS centre under special agreements with their producers/providers, the restrictions from these agreements must prevail.

-The owner of the copyright on COBISS software and on the related manuals is IZUM.
+The owner of the copyright on COBISS software and manuals is IZUM.

-COBISS, COMARC, COBIB, and COLIB are registered trademarks.
+COBISS, COMARC, COBIB, COLIB and CONOR are registered trademarks.

-It is the responsibility of each Library Information Service to protect personal information in the COBISS system, in that it prevents illegal and inappropriate use of personal data.
+It is the responsibility of each national COBISS centre to protect personal information in the COBISS system, in that it prevents illegal and inappropriate use of personal data.

-Professional help to the libraries outside Slovenia is rendered by their National Library Information Services.
+Professional help to the libraries outside Slovenia is rendered by their national COBISS centres.